edumudu/univerto/README.md

-## Univert
+## Univerto

-**Univert** is a lightweight, zero-dependency, type-safe library for converting units in JavaScript/TypeScript.
+**Univerto** is a lightweight, zero-dependency, type-safe library for converting units in JavaScript/TypeScript.
 It provides a fluent API for precise and readable unit conversions.

 ### Installation